 We appreciate your interest in our company and want you to feel secure with regard to the protection of your personal data when you visit our website.
 We particularly comply with the new requirements of the General Data Protection Regulation of the European Union ("GDPR").

 We take the protection of your personal data very seriously.
 Personal data are all data that refer to an identified or identifiable natural person, such as name, address, and email address.
 When you visit our website, we collect personal data that we process in accordance with applicable data privacy protection regulations.
-These data are not published by us or forwarded to third parties without authorisation.

 We store your data only as long as this is necessary for the performance of our website and the associated services or we are legally obliged to store your data.